 At the time Google failed to find me an answer to this anomaly.

 I recently (February 2017) spent a while seeing what I could track down.
 Eventually I found an old Wyse publicity leaflet dated 2008 where the R class 'L' family are shown as being fitted with a 1GHz AMD Sempron processor.
 In the (undated) Dell Wyse R class publicity leaflet that's the more usual one you come across it's shown as being fitted with a 1.5GHz AMD Sempron processor.

 From this it's clear that at some point Wyse updated the hardware without changing the model number.
-You need to look at the part number to see what you're getting.
-(Model numbers are at the bottom of the page).
-I would guess, where there are two part numbers, the lower numbered one is for the earlier model.
+At the time, based on the two labels, I assumed that you need to look at the part number to see what you're getting.
+(Model numbers and part numbers are at the bottom of the page).
+I assumed, where there are two part numbers, the lower numbered one is for the earlier model.
 What's documented here is the later version.

 The basic specs are:

 1GHZ or 1.5GHz